trbella/machine-learning/README.md

 # machine-learning
-Some machine learning algorithms I used and saved
+Some machine learning algorithms I used.
+I hope you enjoy :)